Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 10
-Access the website with the link : http://natas10.natas.labs.overthewire.org .
+Access the website with the link : http://natas10.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials :  <br>
-username : natas10
+username : natas10  <br>
-password : D44EcsFkLxPIkAAKLosx8z3hxX1Z4MCE
+password : D44EcsFkLxPIkAAKLosx8z3hxX1Z4MCE <br>

 We can see again a form where we can search for words, but this time it tells us that a filter for certain characters has been added for security reasons.